Randoragon/dwm/README.md

 Both dwm and dwmblocks initialize a block of shared memory. dwmblocks writes status strings to the shared memory, then uses [fsignal](https://dwm.suckless.org/patches/fsignal/) to send SIGUSR1 to dwm. dwm updates the status text from shared memory every time it receives the SIGUSR1 fake signal.

+As an additional convention, the first byte of shared memory is a boolean value representing whether or not the status bar is shown.
+It is updated in dwm's togglebar function.
+The purpose is for dwmblocks to only run scripts when necessary, so whenever the first byte is 0, it will skip calling the scripts entirely.

 Maybe someday I will make this into a patch, because it works rather well, is fully asynchronous and very stable (you can turn dwmblocks on and off repeatedly without the bar breaking).